Into the Unknown: The Dardeen Family

 False confession is a bizarre phenomenon with some multiple murderers, and sadly, forces police to follow false leads and offers false hope for the victims' families desperate for resolution and justice.
 It's possible Sells, and other killers who falsely confess to crimes, are attempting to play on the gratitude of the judicial system in order to receive a more lenient sentence, or they just like the attention confessing to unsolved crimes gets them.
 There are many theories as to why criminals would confess to crimes they didn't commit.
 We may never know.

 Though he is suspected in the murders of over 20 people from Missouri, Illinois, Texas, and Kentucky, as well as many other locations, Sells was only convicted of the murder of Beatriz Perez, a nine year old girl from San Antonio, Texas.
-For this murder, he was given the death penalty and executed in 2014 at Huntsville Prison in Texas.
+For this murder, he was given the death penalty and executed in 2014 at Huntsville Prison.

 THE AFTERMATH: Over the years, this case has continued to baffle everyone who comes across it.
 Clues are scarce and the longer this goes unsolved, the less likely it is the Dardeen family will have answers.
 Keith's mother crusades for justice for her son and his family to this day, granting interviews and trying to keep the case in the public eye.

 Tommy Lynn Sells' confession had the potential to breathe new life into this cold case but unfortunately nothing came of it.
 Even if Illinois had levied murder charges against the suspected serial killer, it's unlikely he would have been extradited to Illinois to face trial, as his death sentence in Texas would have taken precedent.
-After his confession, the case went cold again and remains so to this day.
+After his confession, the case went cold again and remains so.

 THE CONCLUSION: The Dardeen family suffered horrors the average person can only imagine, and until someone comes forward, all that horror was seemingly for no reason.
 While there is a plethora of evidence at the scene, none of it has proven helpful.
 Police and internet sleuths alike are stumped to even come up with a plausible motive for someone to kill such a normal, wholesome American family.